nekonaute/roborobo4/README.md

 ## Troubleshooting

+ * First, be sure that conda uses the same python version than the default used in the terminal.
+        * To force conda to use a specific version of Python: conda create (...) python==3.9
+ * When executing _conda activate roborobo_
+        * error: the shell (e.g. bash) is not configured.
+	* solution 1: _conda init bash_.
+This may fail if your bash profile has been badly written.
+Fix: clean your bash profile
+   	* solution 2: use another shell (e.g. run _tcsh_, to be used before the command _conda activate roborobo_)
+ * problem with running tutorial.py (or any other examples):
+ 	* error looks like: ModuleNotFoundError: No module named 'pyroborobo'
+  	* be sure to check that you followed every steps of the installation tutorial.
+If this is the case, then it may be a problem with multiple Python versions.
+Conda used one version, and Python command in shell calls for another version.
+   	* fix: use _bash_ (not tcsh), add to the end of the .bashrc file: _alias python='/usr/bin/python3.xx'_ with _xx_ the preferred version.
+Restart terminal after modification.
+ * When executing _python3 -m pip install . --force --user -v_
+	 * => error during execution "could NOT find SDL2" (hidden somewhere in the very long list of messages)
+	 * system install of SDL2 (must be super user).
+See apt commands above.
+ * When executing _python3 -m pip install . --force --user -v_
+ 	 * error referring to Sphinx (Sphinx is used for generating the documentation)
+         * easy fix (recommended): remove reference to Sphinx in setup.py (delete line 7 and remove _'build_sphinx': BuildDoc_ from line 64)
+         * easy fix (not recommended): switch to a different version of Python (e.g. away from 3.10)
+ * When executing _python3 -m pip install . --force --user -v_
+         * error: problem with missing MESA/GLX
+         * solution (see above): apt-get install -y mesa-utils libgl1-mesa-glx
  * When executing _python setup.py install --force --use -v_
 	 * error: "setup.py install is deprecated." (this should not happen if you follow the tutorial)
 	 * You tried to run setup.py.
 Contrary to what the message says, setup.py isn't deprecated but can no longer be used directly.
 	 * Solution (see above): python3 -m pip install . --force --user -v
 	 * Comment: it can be pretty long.
 Be sure to use the -v option for verbose mode.
- * When executing _python3 -m pip install . --force --user -v_
-	 * => error during execution "could NOT find SDL2" (hidden somewhere in the very long list of messages)
-	 * system install of SDL2 (must be super user).
-See apt commands above.
  * When executing _python3 tutorial.py_
          * error: "no module name 'pyRoborobo'"
+   	 * Solution 1: be sure that you have activated the conda environment (prefix of prompt should read something like _(roborobo)_)
-	 * comment: Conda's Python and default Python command uses different versions.
-Check with _conda list | grep python_ and _python --version_
-   	 * e.g.: conda uses python3.7, it must be be 3.12
+   	 * Solution 2: if previous solution failed, this may me a more tricky problem.
+Use same python version (i.e.: update Conda, or use specific Python version in command line).
+Comment: Conda's Python and default Python command uses different versions.
+Check with _conda list | grep python_ and _python --version_. e.g.: conda uses python3.7, it must be be 3.12
-   	 * Solution: use same version (i.e.: update Conda, or use specific Python version in command line)
- * When executing _python3 -m pip install . --force --user -v_
- 	 * error referring to Sphinx (Sphinx is used for generating the documentation)
-         * easy fix (recommended): remove reference to Sphinx in setup.py (l.7 and l.64)
-         * easy fix (not recommended): switch to different version of Python (e.g. away from 3.10)
- * problem with missing MESA/GLX: apt-get install -y mesa-utils libgl1-mesa-glx
- * When executing tutorial.py (or any other examples):
+ * When executing _python tutorial.py_ (or any other examples)
 	 * error looks like: ImportError: /lib/x86_64-linux-gnu/libwayland-client.so.0: undefined symbol: ffi_type_uint32, version LIBFFI_BASE_7.0
 	 * fix looks like: solution: export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libffi.so.7
- * in some cases conda may use a different python version than the default one.
-To force conda to use a specific version of Python: conda create (...) python==3.9
- * _conda activate roborobo_ may require to init a shell before, which is done with _conda init bash_.
-This may fail if your bash profile has been badly written.
-Fix: clean your bash profile, or use another shell (e.g. run _tcsh_ before the command _conda activate roborobo_)
- * problem with running tutorial.py (or any other examples):
- 	* error looks like: ModuleNotFoundError: No module named 'pyroborobo'
-  	* be sure to check that you followed every steps of the installation tutorial.
-If this is the case, then it may be a problem with multiple Python versions.
-Conda used one version, and Python command in shell calls for another version.
-   	* fix: use _bash_ (not tcsh), add to the end of the .bashrc file: _alias python='/usr/bin/python3.xx'_ with _xx_ the preferred version.
-Restart terminal after modification.
  * As of Fall 2023, Mac M1 does not seem to be able to run Roborobo (though it may work using a Linux virtual machine).
 You may use Virtualbox to install a Linux OS but this is still in beta as of early 2024.
-See dedicated [topic on virtualbox forum](https://forums.virtualbox.org/viewtopic.php?f=8&t=107344)
+See dedicated [topic on virtualbox forum](https://forums.virtualbox.org/viewtopic.php?f=8&t=107344).
 ___

 _Thank you for using Roborobo!_